Sunset Transit Center

+Light rail station in Portland, Oregon, U.S.

-The Sunset Transit Center is a TriMet bus transit center and light rail station on the MAX Blue and Red lines in Beaverton, Oregon.
+Sunset Transit Center is a TriMet bus transit center and light rail station on the MAX Blue and Red lines in Beaverton, Oregon.
 It opened for MAX in 1998 and is the 5th stop westbound on the Westside MAX.
 This is the first stop after the Robertson Tunnel under Portland's West Hills.
 Sunset TC is the second-busiest station on the Westside MAX line, with a weekday average of almost 6,000 daily riders in 2012.
 Though the station has a Portland address, it primarily serves residents of the communities of Cedar Hills, Cedar Mill, and Beaverton.

 Named for the adjacent Sunset Highway (part of U.S. 26), the transit center also has a pedestrian bridge over that freeway, to connect to the Cedar Hills Shopping Center and Cedar Hills neighborhood.
 Several bus routes serve the center.

 The transit center's MAX platforms are below street level, set in an open cut, immediately west of an unnamed 600-foot-long tunnel to the shoulder of Oregon Route 217.
 Multiple bus stops are located around the top of the station pit, and at the station's west end is a two-story park-and-ride garage with 622 parking spaces on three levels (the top level is open).
 The garage includes a 74-space secured parking area for bicycles, opened in 2010.
 The park-and-ride is the busiest park-and-ride in TriMet's system.